eigenvectorBazuz/ClipTagger/README.md

 So now for each label (e.g. 'cat' or 'dog') we have 4 different strings (2 positive and 2 negative) and each category has a category-level negative strings.
 So if the global tagger worked with 31 strings (= the total number of labels), the local tagger works with 133 strings (= 4*31 + 9 category-level strings).
 Since this is all done at init time and matrix products are cheap for these sizes, the overhead is negligible.

+## Formula Explanation

-After the logits are computed, for each label we define $L_{+}$ as the maximum logit value of its positive templates and $L_{-}$ as the maximum value of its negative templates and $G$ as the logit value of the corresponding category-level negative template.
+After the logits are computed, for each label we define:

+- **L+** as the maximum logit value of its positive templates.
+- **L-** as the maximum logit value of its negative templates.
+- **G** as the logit value of the corresponding category-level negative template.

+We then tag the image with the label if and only if:

+**L+ > max(L-, G)**

+Additionally, we require that the softmax of the vector **[L+, L-, G]** is above a parameter threshold to ensure confidence in the results.